nus-cs2103/website-base/admin/tutorials.md

 * The tutor will direct students to share/discuss evidence of learning the weekly topics.
 * If some students have met with difficulties while learning a topic, the tutor can direct those students to get help from those who have learned the topic. **The number of topics that can be covered in the tutorial session depends on how well-prepared you are.**
 * The tutor will observe, and give feedback on how well you are learning required topics.
-* Please ==bring your laptop to tutorials.== You often need it to show evidence of learning the topics.
-At other times, we ask you to work on project related things with your team members, which too may require the laptop.
+* Please ==bring your laptop to tutorials.== Often, you will need it for tutorial tasks.

 <div class="indented-level2">
 {{ embed_topic("appendixC-faq.md#admin-faq-noLaptop", "Admin " + icon_embedding + " Appendix C(FAQ): What if I don't carry around a laptop?", "tutorials-faqLaptop", "4") }}